jamesponeal/Dominion/README.md

 This is a web application that simulates the card game Dominion by Rio Grande Games.

 ### TEAM MEMBERS:
-- Heather Conklin: VP of Engineering and CTO.
+- Heather Conklin ([heath3conk](https://github.com/heath3conk)): VP of Engineering and CTO.
-- James O'Neal: Associate whiskey drinker and junior cake eater.
+- James O'Neal ([jamesponeal](https://github.com/jamesponeal)): Associate whiskey drinker and junior cake eater.

 ### TEAM NORMS:
 - Checkins as needed.